evyncke/opsec-probe-attribution/draft-vyncke-opsec-probe-attribution.md

 - what is its purpose,

-- and more significant who to contact for further information or stop the probing.
+- and more significantly who to contact for further information or stop the probing.

 Note: it is expected that only good-willing researchers will use these techniques.